Kamal-Singh22/Search-a-2D-Matrix/README.md

 Time and Space Complexity:
 Time Complexity: O(log(m * n)) (binary search over m * n elements).
 Space Complexity: O(1) (constant space used).
+Time Complexity:
+The time complexity of this solution is O(n * m), where: n is the length of the string s. m is the length of the words array (the number of words).
+For each starting index i, we check the substring of length wordCount * wordLength (which is constant relative to the length of the string s).
+Space Complexity:
+The space complexity is O(m), where m is the number of words, to store the word count in the wordMap and seenWords maps.